-2024 Categories
+2025 Categories

 Digital Leader of the Year

-Diversity Employer of the Year
+Emerging Tech Champion of the Year

 Engineer of the Year

 The winning submission will demonstrate excellence in the field of software engineering.
-This could be the result of personal effort or as part of a team, but the entrant must demonstrate how her contribution has made a significant impact, and why it goes above and beyond the usual expectations of her role.
+This could be the result of personal effort or as part of a team, but the entrant must demonstrate how her contribution made a significant impact, and why it goes above and beyond the usual expectations of her role.
 Any technical contribution to the development, operation or maintenance of software will be considered relevant to this award.

-Graduate / Apprentice of the Year
+Graduate of the Year / Apprentice of the Year

 Awarded to the graduate or apprentice working in technology who most impresses the judging panel with her success in the earliest stages of her career.
 This success could be entirely personal, perhaps by initiative and driving through a solo project, or a significant contribution to a team.
 Entrants must have graduated from a tertiary education course within the previous 24 months or be a current apprentice, including degree apprentices.